 The system for measuring physiological and electrophysiological reactions of phyto-objects is based on CYBRES MU module and intended for analysing and monitoring responses of phyto-objects to external stimuli.
 The system measures (depending on used electrodes in basic and pro versions):

-- Tissue conductivity at different frequencies (2 channels)
+- measuring conductivity of organic tissues at different frequencies

 - Leaf transpiration (single channel)